MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/special-codes-company-information-customers-vendors.md

 ---
-title: Special codes for company information, customers, and vendors in Russia
+title: Special codes for company information, customers, and vendors (RU)
 description: Russian enhancements include additional information about your company and each customer and vendor.
 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Special codes for Company information, Customers, and Vendors

-The Russian version of [!INCLUDE[prodshort](../../includes/prodshort.md)] adds special classified codes that are needed in some printing forms and reports.
+The Russian version of [!INCLUDE[prod_short](../../includes/prod_short.md)] adds special classified codes that are needed in some printing forms and reports.

 ## Company Information